quamis/libslowmydata/README.md

-libeatmydata
+libslowmydata
 ============

-An LD_PRELOAD library that disables all forms of writing data safely to disk. fsync() becomes a NO-OP, O_SYNC is removed etc.
+An LD_PRELOAD library that slows down all forms of opening files.

-The idea is to use in testing to get faster test runs where real durability is not required.

-***DO NOT*** use libeatmydata on software where you care about what it stores.
-It's called lib***EAT-MY-DATA*** for a *reason*.
+The whole library is a dumb form of the venerable libeatmydata, but this one slows down disk access instead of making is faster.
+This is used at this point for benchmarking stuff on a SSD, so a slower disk would have been useful.

 see http://www.flamingspork.com/projects/libeatmydata